 Campus Student Sustainability Initiatives (CSSI) fosters student engagement in sustainability within the ASU community, and provides and promotes opportunities for its members to get involved with campus sustainability initiatives.
 CSSI is open to students of any major with an interest in learning about sustainability and working on campus projects.

-Green Greeks is an organization designed to increase a culture of sustainability within Greek organizations by connecting students and the surrounding community, inspiring student led ideas, and channeling university resources to benefit sustainability initiatives.
-Events include educational community engagement, group hiking cleanups, and integration of sustainable practices into Greek events.
-We seek to be inclusive by expanding our club to all facets of Greek Life including multicultural and professional fraternities and sororities.
+Green Greeks is an organization designed to increase a culture of sustainability within Greek organizations by connecting students and the surrounding community, inspiring student-led ideas, and channeling university resources to benefit sustainability initiatives.
+Events include educational community engagement, group hiking cleanups and integration of sustainable practices into Greek events.
+We seek to be inclusive by expanding our club to all facets of Greek life including multicultural and professional fraternities and sororities.

 Green Light Solutions

 Creating sustainable business solutions through student-led projects.
 GreenLight Solutions Foundation is a 501(c)(3) nonprofit organization that creates experiential learning opportunities for university students by connecting them with local organizations to collaborate on sustainability projects.
-GLS recruits purpose driven students and connect them with businesses, then they work together to design, plan, and execute a sustainability project using a proprietary project process.
+GLS recruits purpose driven students and connects them with businesses, then they work together to design, plan and execute a sustainability project using a proprietary project process.
 Students become Solutioneers by engineering solutions for organizations during their time spent in GreenLight university chapters.
 Solutioneers graduate with the relevant hands-on experience necessary to catalyze meaningful change throughout their professional careers.

-The Sustainability Review (tSR), strives to communicate sustainability science and practice to a diverse audience through monthly features, special pieces and peer-reviewed science videos using a variety of media.
+The Sustainability Review (tSR) strives to communicate sustainability science and practice to a diverse audience through monthly features, special pieces and peer-reviewed science videos using a variety of media.
 The Sustainability Review especially focuses on the video format to best capture and share the images, concepts and ideas of sustainability research for the modern world.
 Students can learn more about tSR’s innovative multimedia approach to sustainability communications, pitch a story idea or inquire about joining the staff.

 Resources provided to student clubs and organizations at ASU